yahia-aboushadi/test-repo2/README.md

 Testing new repo from local on my own

-Step1:
+##Step1:

-Add repo manually in Githib GUI
+Add repo manually in Github GUI
+Follow on page command lines from Github